tristann21/tristann21.github.io/_pages/Guides/RoL VM guide.md

 1. Ensure that Vt-d (Intel) or AMD-Vi (AMD) is enabled in the BIOS menu.
 1. Verify if Virtualization is enabled in your BIOS settings.

-## Enabling IOMMU groups for Intel
+## Enabling IOMMU Groups For Intel
 (AMD Users dont have to worry about this if its enabled on the BIOS)

 Add `intel_iommu=on` to the kernel parameters and ensure that `iommu=pt` is included as well (in Grub, systemdboot, etc.).
 Following this, reboot.

-# Installing QEMU/KVM with Libvirt
+# Installing QEMU/KVM With Libvirt
 ***
 ## Arch